-Compared with column charts (see below), horizontal bar charts have more space available for their item labels, so they’re great for visualizing discrete values when data labels are long (for example, product names).
+Compared with column charts, horizontal bar charts have more space available for their item labels so they’re great for visualizing discrete values when data labels are long, for example, for product names.

 - Use to represent measurements for discrete items.

 - Use for items that have long label names, because the y-axis labels can expand.

 Don’t use horizontal bar charts to display time-based data, because time values are usually demarcated from left-to-right along the x-axis, but here the x-axis is used to show the value of each chart item.

 Horizontal bar chart